sds100/sds100/README.md

 ### Hi there 👋

-**I'm an Android app developer and a Computer Science student at Delft University of Technology.**
+**I'm an Android app developer and a computer science student at Delft University of Technology.**

 🔭 I’m currently working on [Key Mapper](https://github.com/sds100/KeyMapper) which is a FOSS key-mapping app for Android.